fr3fou/djena/README.md

-# jr
+# json-go

-🗺 Like jq but in go and worse
+JSON parser in go